MikeDThorpe/TTBoiMike/README.md

-# Hi there i'm Mike Thorpe 👋
+# Hi there, i'm Mike! 👋

 ## About me 🤘